Wednesday, 22 April 2026

 The film picks up right after the events of the previous one, with its titular pair of Brooklyn plumbers now regulars in the Mushroom Kingdom.
 They are quickly introduced to Yoshi, the green dinosaur who was teased at the end of the last film.
 And it doesn't take long before they are all swept up in a new grand adventure, as the Mushroom Kingdom is invaded by Bowser Jnr., who seeks to set his father free so they can conquer and rule over the galaxy together.

 Heading into The Super Mario Galaxy Movie, I knew the film was likely to adhere to the same Easter Egg-laden formula introduced in the first movie.
 After all, that film had gone on to gross over $1.3 billion in 2023, and it was widely praised among fans for its faithful adaptation of those early Super Mario games.
-So my only real hope for its sequel was that it would offer some subtle refinements to that formula by delving even further into the lore that made those games so special.
+So my only real hope for its sequel was that it would offer some subtle refinements to that formula by delving even deeper into the lore that made those games so special.

 But as the saying goes, if it ain't broke, why fix it?
 Because that seems to be the very mantra with which Nintendo and Illumination have approached The Super Mario Galaxy Movie.
 Put plainly, if you weren't a fan of the first film's breakneck pacing and paper-thin characterization, then chances are you wouldn't be here either.
 Except in their bid to go even bigger for the sequel, the issues that plagued the previous movie have become that much more pronounced and magnified.